ameyk2004/API-Mastery-Python/README.md

 - A Pydantic model Item is defined to validate the request body.
 - The create_item function handles POST requests to /items/.
 It expects a JSON body that matches the Item model and returns the received item.

+- keep your pydantic models in `schemas.py` file.

 <hr>

 # CRUD operations in FastAPI